 For further information on shocks and how they work, please take a look at the following videos:

-Springs come in different formats, coils, leaf springs, torsion bars, air bags.
+Springs come in different formats, coils, leaf springs, torsion bars, air bags, heavy duty coil springs.
 They are all springs.
 As discussed above, these support the weight of the vehicle and control its height.

 If you want to lower your vehicle, improve its handling, carry more load or tow a heavy trailer, it can be desirable to change the springs to best suit your intended purpose.